rialto-php/rialto/docs/api.md

 ## Node errors

-A Node error or an unhandled rejection will throw a

-If an error (or a unhandled rejection) occurs in the context of Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of your entry point.
+If an error (or a unhandled rejection) occurs in Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of your entry point.

 To avoid that, you can ask Node to catch these errors by prepending your instruction with `->tryCatch`: